rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 This observation tells us that a user-facing application spawned a scripting interpreter.
 That is the first important step.
 We are no longer looking only at a process name.
 We are looking at a relationship between processes.

-### Turning the Observation into Behavior
+### Turning the Observation into Behaviour

-The behavior can be described more generally:
+The behaviour can be described more generally:

 ```text
 User-facing application spawned a scripting interpreter.